 When a claim is filed by a worker, the employer’s workers’ compensation insurance company might: contest part of a claim, contest the claim or accept the claim that an injured worker has filed.
-Workers’ compensation claims get paid after the insurance company or employer agrees that the illness or injury is work-related.
+Workers’ compensation claims get paid after the insurance company or employer agrees that the illness or personal injury is work-related.
 If the claim is disputed by the insurance company or employer, then no cash benefits are paid until the case is heard by a workers’ compensation law judge to determine who is correct.

 The Workers’ Compensation Board in some cases might have a hearing held before a judge.
 If it is determined by the judge that the claim is valid, then the judge will determine the duration and amount of the compensation award.

 Both sides have the right to appeals the decision within 30 days of the judge’s decision being filed.
-If it is granted, then a panel made up of three board members reviews the case.
+If it is granted, then a panel made up of three workers’ compensation board members reviews the case.
 The panel might:

 - Modify the decision of the judge

 - Rescind the decision of the judge, or

 - Restore the case for further development to the judge

 If the members of the workers’ compensation board panel are unable to come to a unanimous decision, you might be able to apply for a full board review, which can rescind, modify, or affirm the decision made by the judge.

 In order to appeal a decision made by the board panel, it must be taken within 30 days to the Third Department of the Appellate Division of the New York State Supreme Court.
 The Appellate Division’s decision can be appealed to the Court of Appeals.